Animal Husbandry

 The pancreas pours its secretions into the duodenum at a point very close to the point where the bile duct (leading from the liver) also joins the duodenum.
 This is important because it means that the secretions from both organs can work together in the process of digestion.
 Between them the two hormones, insulin and glucagon, control the levels of glucose in the blood.
 Glucose levels in the blood are raised by glucagon and lowered by insulin.

 Although insulin performs several functions, its main task is to pass glucose across the cell membranes (or walls) into the cells where it can be further broken down and converted into energy.
 If there is a shortage of insulin in the body, glucose remains in the blood and builds up - it cannot be utilised by the body and some is wasted.
-This condition in humans is known as diabetes and if a person is a severe diabetic he has to inject himself with insulin every day and avoid eating sugary foods which are easily converted into glucose.
+This condition in humans is known as diabetes and if a person is a severe diabetic, they have to inject themselves with insulin every day and avoid eating sugary foods which are easily converted into glucose.

 Glucagon controls how much and how fast sugar (that is stored in the liver) is released into the bloodstream.
 When the body needs more fuel, glucagon works to increase the glucose levels in the blood.
 Insulin and glucagon work together to maintain the ideal level of glucose in the blood.